ruralant/portfolio/src/posts/development/functional-programming-javascript.md

 console.log(modifiedArray); // [9, 12, 15, 18]
 ```

-As you can see, the `map()` method do not modify the original array but it returns a new one (`modifiedArray`).
+As you can see, the `map()` method does not modify the original array but it returns a new one (`modifiedArray`).
 This behavior is compatible with the definition of pure function that we saw before.

 #### Filter